Visit South West Scotland and enjoy a wide variety of relaxing, or exciting, attractions to make your holiday truly memorable.

 All the local attractions featured on our site have been tried and tested by our family and come with our recommendation and well worth a visit.
 We advise however that the selection below is merely a small sample of what is on offer locally and there are many, many other attractions that are equally worth a visit.

 Dumfries and the surrounding area caters well for children of all ages.
 Go swimming at unspoilt beaches at Mossyard, Sandyhills, Powfoot and Rockcliffe.
-Farm visitor attractions include Mabie Farm Park and Dalscone which also boasts an impressive indoor and outdoor play area together with huge toy shop.
+Farm visitor attractions include Mabie Farm Park (for which we offer free passes for returning guests) and Dalscone which also boasts an impressive indoor and outdoor play area together with huge toy shop.

 A wonderful chocolate making factory will amuse young and old alike, Cream of Galloway offers ice cream and much more as does Drummuir ice-cream farm which is within 4 miles of Laird House.
 Mabie Forest offers fantastic outdoor play facilities, walks and bike trails for families and Moffat has much to do including putting, boating in the "swan boats" and a water park for the sunnier summer days.
 The local Sailing Club runs tuition courses for children and adults in the summer months.